Dospalko/studentutor/README.md

 make dev

-commit for a day false
+commit for a day false frda